 The school will designate a member of the leadership team as the School Homeless Liaison ("Homeless Liaison") for homeless students attending a school or program.
 The Homeless Liaison will receive annual training in appropriate enrollment practices and techniques for homeless students and families.
-Training includes informing families about immediate enrollment, regardless of documentation, guiding families through filling out registration documents and providing families with information designed to inform them of the services provided for them.
-This includes the contact information of our homeless liaison so that parents and students know who they can contact for help.
+Training includes informing families about immediate enrollment, regardless of documentation, guiding families through filling out registration documents and providing families with a list of pamphlets designed to inform them of the services provided for them.
+The pamphlet also includes the contact information our homeless liaison so that parents and students know who they can contact for help.
 The Homeless Liaison shall ensure that: